dslmeinte/evan-lang/documentation/Contributing.md

 To annoy as many people as possible and/or potentially start pseudo-religious wars of the `vi` vs. `emacs`-kind, I added a configuration for TSLint.
 Enable the TSLint plugin for your TypeScript-IDE-du-jour at your own leisure and risk.

-To tighten the feedback loop, see also the **Watching** section above.
+To tighten the feedback loop, use the `watch-ide` NPM script described above.

 ## Understanding the code base